-Emotional benefit: Emotional benefits indicate how your audience’s life will be better when their pain points can be solved by functional benefits.
+Emotional benefit: Emotional benefits indicate how your audience’s life will be better when functional benefits can solve their pain points.
 People buy feelings, not things.
 When people buy anything, it’s because they think they will feel better if they have it.

-So emotional benefits are very crucial to include in your messaging, either directly or indirectly.
+So emotional benefits are crucial to include in your messaging, either directly or indirectly.